MSABA Field Hours FAQ

 Am I under supervision the entire time when collecting hours?

 No. The type of fieldwork completed (supervised or concentrated supervised) will dictate how many hours need to be in supervision.
-Students completing concentrated supervised fieldwork must spend 10 percent of their total time in supervision each month; students completing standard supervised fieldwork must spend 5 percent of their time in supervision each month.
+Students completing concentrated supervised fieldwork (CSF) must spend 10 percent of their total time in supervision each month; students completing supervised fieldwork (SF) must spend 5 percent of their time in supervision each month.
 For example, if you accrue 100 fieldwork hours in the month, 10 hours would need to be contact time with your supervisor if collecting CSF, and 5 hours would need to be contact time with your supervisor if collecting SF.

-If my practicum site agrees, can I gather more than 600 hours during the program?
+If my practicum site agrees, can I gather more than 20 hours a month during the program?

 Yes.
-You are welcome to clock more than the 600-hour requirement if your practicum site agrees.
+You are welcome to clock more than the 20-hour-a-month requirement if your practicum site agrees.
 However, per the BACB, you may not work more than 130 hours in a calendar month.
-We encourage students to speak with their practicum supervisor if this is something they are interested in.
+We encourage students to speak with their site supervisor if this is something they are interested in.

-What happens if I finish my 600 hours early?
+What happens if I finish my practicum hours early?
 Do I just attend the class?